 A significant portion of time was devoted to manual harmonization of data and mapping from LLM output to data dictionaries.
 For some attributes such as brain regions and qualifiers, we expect the harmonization efforts to scale sub-linearly, as the current set of reports already covered a significant variety of values.
-Other attributes, such as finding names, might still require substantial efforts to harmonize, as the data is dependent on the type of pathology.
+Other attributes, such as finding names, might still require substantial efforts to harmonize, as the data are dependent on the type of pathology.
 LLMs and related NLP capabilities, such as using embeddings for mapping between information provided by LLMs and predefined ontologies, might be employed to expedite the harmonization process.
+The resulting dataset contains a substantial volume of information on the macroscopic and microscopic pathology of PD.
+Due to the presence of significant amount of other pathologies such as cerebral infarction, FTD, and AD, the pipeline and data model could be easily extended to other neuropathological conditions.